 In the second year after planting, you should get a small harvest in the late spring/early summer.
 After fruiting, set your black raspberry plants up for a smooth ride through winter and a successful future harvest with an early fall pruning.

-Head (pinch, tip, or cut off) each cane at a desired height in the early fall, anywhere between 28 and 48 inches.
-The ideal height for bigger harvests is 28-30 inches, but you might like the canes a little taller in your edible landscape.
+First, head (pinch, tip, or cut off) each cane at a desired height in the early fall, anywhere between 28 and 48 inches.
+The ideal height for bigger harvests is 28 to 30 inches, but you might like the canes a little taller in your edible landscape.
 Be consistent across the row.

-A cane emerges directly out of the ground.
+(To clarify, a cane emerges directly out of the ground.)

 I have a hypothesis that the shorter the canes are, the fewer berries you would lose to birds, because predators such as cats are a higher risk to them closer to the ground.
 Experiment with the height for yourself and let me know what you find out!

-To do all of these early spring pruning steps, wait until the plants are beginning to create buds.
+To do the following early spring pruning steps, wait until the plants are beginning to create buds.
 Do not wait until the plant is leafing out, since this could stunt growth.
-It is difficult to see in the picture below, but the canes do have buds on them, no leaves.
+It is difficult to see in the picture below, but the canes have buds on them, no leaves.

 There should be no more than 4-6 canes per hill.
-Choose the 4-6 strongest ones, and cut the rest back to the ground.
+Therefore, choose the 4-6 strongest ones, and cut the rest back to the ground.